 Since January 24th 1997 the Bank shares have been traded on the Warsaw Stock Exchange and listed in the finance/banking segment of the market.

-These full-year financial statements of BOŚ S.A. were on March 21st 2023 authorised by the Management Board for issue on the Warsaw Stock Exchange on March 22nd 2023.
+On March 21st 2023, these full-year consolidated financial statements of the Group were authorised by the Management Board of the parent for issue on the Warsaw Stock Exchange on March 22nd 2023.